About Fairview

 Arrest Records

-The Major County Sheriff's Office maintains comprehensive arrest records for all incidents within its jurisdiction.
+The Major County Sheriff's Office maintains arrest records for all incidents within its jurisdiction.
 Each record documents the arrest date, charges filed, and identifying information about the person taken into custody.
 Under the Oklahoma Open Records Act, these records are accessible to the public, including residents, attorneys, and interested parties who request them through proper channels.
-The act guarantees transparency in government operations, ensuring that arrest information remains available for public review.
+The act guarantees transparency in government operations, so that arrest information remains available for public review.

 Criminal Records

-Criminal records in Major County encompass a range of offenses, including felonies, misdemeanors, traffic violations, and entries in the sex offender registry.
-The Major County Sheriff's Office, along with local police departments, maintains these records, which are essential for background checks and legal proceedings.
+Criminal records in Major County cover a range of offenses, including felonies, misdemeanors, traffic violations, and entries in the sex offender registry.
 Residents can request criminal background checks through the Oklahoma State Bureau of Investigation, which provides statewide data, including information relevant to Major County.

 Vital Records